ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on forecasting future tech disasters.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why new systems will break in new ways.

 ---